SimoDax/simodax.github.io/_posts/2016-06-11-greasemonkey-script-autologin-into-your-modem.md

 By default it is configured to work with zyxel modems with default admin admin username and password, but you can easily make it work for your own device!

--To change the credentials, go to **Addons>User Scripts** and open up the options for this script.
+- To change the credentials, go to **Addons>User Scripts** and open up the options for this script.
 On the bottom click **Edit this user script**.
 Look for the line

 	user.value = "admin";
 and change it to